 Michael is an associate professor in the Guitar department at Berklee College of Music and specializes in teaching a mix of blues and jazz styles.
 Originally from Northern California, he has written jingles for radio and television, and performed on extended tours throughout Europe with jazz and theater groups.

-Completion of Guitar Chords 101 and Guitar Scales 101, or equivalent knowledge, is required.
-Guitarists should have at least one year of playing experience and the ability to play some chords on the guitar.
+Completion of Guitar Chords 101 and Guitar Scales 101 or equivalent knowledge and experience is required.
+Students should have at least one year of playing experience and the ability to play some chords on the guitar.
 Guitar tablature and chord blocks, in addition to traditional notation, will be used throughout the course.

 A recording tool is provided within the course that will allow students to record videos of themselves playing for assignment submission.
 Alternatively, students can use a digital camera, smartphone, or tablet to record assignments.

 - For electric and acoustic electric guitars a basic amp chord with a 1/4 to 1/8 adapter for recording directly into the computer

 - For acoustic guitars with no pickups a microphone with a 1/4 to 1/8 adapter for recording directly into the computer

 - A built-in microphone or an external microphone plugged directly into your computer (via built in ports or an external audio interface)

 - 500 MB hard drive space

 - Speakers or headphone

 - Internet connection with at least 4 Mbps download speed (http://www.speedtest.net to verify or download the Speedtest by Ookla app from your mobile app store)